How to Ferment Vegetables

 • Light: Keep out of direct sunlight and ideally it should be very dark.

-• Oxygen: As I mentioned about, a brine is needed to create an oxygen free environment.
+• Oxygen: A brine is needed to create an oxygen free environment.

 Make sure the carbon dioxide has a way to escape.